mytch444/mlm/README.md

 		(print "How are you today")
 		(print "Who cares about functional things"))

-Ignores everything about functional and just evaluates each of the expressions given to it in set then returns 1.
+Ignores everything functional and just evaluates each of the expressions given to it in order then returns 1.

 Syntax
 ======